GizmoQuest/DeSciOS/README.md

 This project is licensed under the **MIT License**.

-> Xadia is free software — built for the community, by the community and therefore of the community.
+> DeSciOS is free and open — built for the community, by the community.

----